dbj-data/ubench/README.md

 Just `#include "ubench.h"` in your code!

-The current supported compilers are gcc, clang and msvc.
+The current supported compilers are gcc, clang, msvc (aka cl) and clang-cl.

 The current supported platforms are Linux, macOS and Windows.